 A simple exercise is enough to appreciate the rusticity of the effects; we could stop the film anywhere, randomly as if it were to open a book on any page to see how it is written.
 If we ran into Shep’s landing, we would notice that it is a shot of a shed to which the descending ship is added and disappears as if it pierced the ceiling (which does not suffer any damage) while sparks appear behind the image to recreate a explosion, but absolutely nothing happens to the property.
 Fascinating, resources no more advanced than the ones Chespirito used in his shows.
 Another example is the level of intergalactic armor that Hogan wears: next to him the Power Rangers´ suits seem like those of Iron-Man.

-In the bank robbery sequence you can clearly see the aforementioned awkward montage: the fights are reduced to cartoon bullets (in a negative sense); that is: we see the facial gestures, cut to Shep (Hogan) and the thief already caught, cut to the thief (his double, clearly) flying alla A Brigade.
+In the bank robbery sequence you can clearly see the aforementioned awkward montage: the fights are reduced to cartoon bullets (in a negative sense); that is: we see the facial gestures, cut to Shep (Hogan) and the thief already caught, cut to the thief (his double, clearly) flying alla The A Team.
 Occasionally, there is even a poorly edited pineapple where after the cut you can see the actor initiating only the fall that is supposedly a consequence of the giant’s blow.

 Suburban Commando is a children’s comedy, but even there it has inexplicable things, like when the villain threatens Hogan saying “you have 10 seconds to get off (the ship) before you see the inside of this beautiful girl’s head” while pointing to the daughter of Lloyd’s character, causing him to shout “Son of a bitch!”